LLNL/Caliper/README.md

 By default, Caliper does not record data - we have to activate performance profiling at runtime.
-An easy way to do this is to use one of Caliper's built-in measurement configurations.
+An easy way to do this is to use one of Caliper's built-in measurement recipes.
 For example, the `runtime-report` config prints out the time spent in the annotated regions.
 You can activate built-in measurement configurations with the ConfigManager API or with the `CALI_CONFIG` environment variable.
 Let's try this on Caliper's cxx-example program: